spbpavlov/money-transfer/README.md

 # Test task for Revolut

 Design comments:
-- Lombok is used for getters / setters generation
+- To run tests please use "runTest.sh"
+- To run app please use "runApp.sh"
-- API specification available at localhost:7000/spec
+- After app running API specification is available at localhost:7000/spec
 - Balance is holding in cents in "long"-type (for the performance purposes) and is represented at DTO as "String"-type
+- Lombok is used for getters/setters generation

 Some assumptions:
 - Account deleting assumes account deactivation.